 Green Line Metro Bangalore: Impact on realty

 Built along the purple line, the green line has increased connectivity for people within the city.
-The line also connects some residential and industrial stations, increasing the area’s value.
-Several localities are also built near the Green Metro Line.
-There has been a significant 13% increase in localities like Lalbagh, Banashankari, and Srirampura.
-In the last five years, these localities witnessed a 48% increase in their value.
+The line also connects some residential and industrial hubs, increasing the area’s value.
+Several localities near the Green Metro Line are seeing growth.
+Localities like Lalbagh, Banashankari, and Srirampura have seen price appreciation of up to 13% in recent years.
 The rental demand has also increased along the Green Line Metro areas.
 Shortly, three more stations will be added to the Green Line, making it 33 km.
+This is expected to further boost real estate developments along the corridor.

 FAQs